-- 1. Upon passage and approval for the purpose of establishing the [Office] Department of Indigent Defense Services created by section 9 of this act, including appointing the Executive Director of the [Office.]
-Department, and performing any other preliminary administrative tasks that are necessary to carry out the provisions of this act. - 2.
+- 1. Upon passage and approval for the purpose of [establishing] recruiting and selecting the Executive Director and employees of the Department of Indigent Defense Services created by section 9 of this act, Fineluding appointing the Executive Director of the Department, and performing any other preliminary administrative tasks that are necessary to carry out the provisions of this act. - 2.
 Upon passage and approval for the purpose of appointing members to the Board on Indigent Defense Services created by section 6 of this act.
 Members must be appointed by the Governor, the Majority Leader of the Senate, the Speaker of the Assembly and the Chief Justice of the Supreme Court, as applicable, as soon as practicable and assume their positions on July 1, 2019. - 3.
 On October 1, 2019, for all other purposes.